-A pair of service areas at the main interchange on the Witney Bypass: Ducklington forms the main service area but Witney also gains signage.
+One of two service areas at the main interchange on the Witney Bypass: Ducklington is closer to the westbound side and is more of a traditional forecourt.

-No HGV parking is available at either service area, although there are is a lay-by on New Close Lane adjacent to the Ducklington site.
+No HGV parking is available, although there are is a lay-by on New Close Lane.

 This information is provided to us by third parties.
 You should always check with staff on site.